hoosin/tld-parse/README.md

 // Load the latest list from a file const tldData = fs.readFileSync(path.join(__dirname, 'public_suffix_list.dat'), 'utf-8');

-// Register it with the parser tldParse.register(tldData);
+// Register it with the parser (this will replace the bundled list) tldParse.register(tldData);

 // Now, tldParse will use your provided list